rbind/blog.jemu.name/content/post/2017-07-21-the-bottomless-pit-of-educational-youtube.md

 ### [standupmaths][standupmaths] <small>(Matt Parker)</small>

-Avid [Numberhile viewers will know Matt Parker already](https://www.youtube.com/playlist?list=PLt5AfwLFPxWKuRpivZd_ivR2EvEzKrDUu), I mean he *is* the inventor of the famous [Parker Square][parkersquare].
+Avid [Numberphile viewers will know Matt Parker already](https://www.youtube.com/playlist?list=PLt5AfwLFPxWKuRpivZd_ivR2EvEzKrDUu), I mean he *is* the inventor of the famous [Parker Square][parkersquare].
 Besides his Numberphile fame, he's also an incredibly funny performer, combining stand-up comedy and maths -- something that's really hard to deduce from his channel name.
 He's also part of the [Festival of the Spoken Nerd](https://shop.festivalofthespokennerd.com), and I can only recommend watching the *Full Frontal Nerdity* show while I'm waiting for a digital release of their current show.
 He also [writes stuff](https://makeanddo4d.com/) which is arguably as funny and interesting as his performances.
 Overall, 10/10 math person.